• Skip to primary navigation

 Shop Here

-Another surprising essential oil for nausea is nutmeg.
 This spice is a popular favorite during the winter months, particularly during the holiday season.
 It has unique health promoting components and various uses.
 In addition to soothing an upset stomach and reducing vomiting, nutmeg essential oil is beneficial to the hormonal system, immune system, and nervous system.

 To use nutmeg essential oil for nausea, vomiting, digestion, and motion sickness:

-• Add one to two drops to your favorite carrier oil and rub on the stomach
+• Add one to two drops to your favorite carrier oil and rub on the stomach.

-• Add one to two drops to a cool or warm compress and place on your forehead
+• Add one to two drops to a cool or warm compress and place on your forehead.

-• Inhale directly by applying one to two drops to a handkerchief or cotton ball
+• Inhale directly by applying one to two drops to a handkerchief or cotton ball.

-• Add one to two drops to your favorite diffuser and inhale
+• Add one to two drops to your favorite diffuser and inhale.

-• Add one to two drops to a gel capsule and swallow
+• Add one to two drops to a gel capsule and swallow.

-• Carrier oils: Carrier oils serve to dilute the essential oil before applying it to your skin.
-They act as the base for “carrying” the essential oil that is being mixed into it.
-Some carrier oils I recommend in a previous article include:
+Carrier oils serve to dilute the essential oil before applying it to your skin.
+They act as the base for β€œcarrying” the essential oil that is being mixed into it.
+Whenever you massage an essential oil into your body, you need to dilute it with a carrier oil.

-• Inhalation: there are various options for inhaling essential oils:
+There are various options for inhaling essential oils:

 • Diffusers can be used in your home for hours at a time.
 (For a list of oil diffusers, please click here)